missly55/letsdefend-soc-analyst-practice/phishing-analysis/SOC120_Phishing_Mail_Internal_to_Internal.md

 **What I Learned:**
 I learn't how to analzye phishing emails from indicators of compromise using tools VirusTotal.
 Understand how to navigate a SIEM tool using this simulated environment.
-How to document finds whether true positive or false positive.
+How to document finds whether true positive or false positive, following the simulated SOC playbook.